hayatibis/vscode-gvm-auto-switcher/README.md

 ```
 my-pkgset
 ```

+If a `.go-version` file is not found, the extension will try to detect the Go version from your `go.mod` file automatically.

 When you open the workspace, the extension will automatically run `gvm use` with the specified version and pkgset.
 If the version or pkgset does not exist, you will be prompted to install or create them.